-Contact us!
-Let us know you're interested and we'll let you know when our next meeting is!
+Contact us.
+Let us know you're interested, and we'll send you an application.

 What is the Oregon SBHC Statewide Youth Action Council?

-Students involved in SYAC have the great opportunity to plan, facilitate, and participate in many different events and outreach activities.
-A variety of leadership opportunities include planning statewide conferences, speaking publically about many different health and youth wellness topics.
-Statewide Youth Action Council leaders serve as representatives for the OSBHA in a number of different settings, including peer-led trainings, advocacy campaigns, and presentations.
-Oregon SBHA serves as an advisor to the council, helping with logistics and sharing the Statewide Youth Action Council views and projects to local, state, and national partners.
+Students involved in SYAC have the opportunity to plan, facilitate, and participate in dynamic professional development activities and events across Oregon.
+SYAC members help plan statewide conferences, speak publicly about health and wellness issues affecting young people, meet with legislators to advocate for school-based health, and train providers in how to provide youth friendly care.
+Statewide Youth Action Council leaders serve as representatives for the OSBHA in peer-led trainings, advocacy campaigns, and presentations.
+OSBHA serves as an advisor to the council, helping with logistics and sharing the Statewide Youth Action Council views and projects to local, state, and national partners.